larsrh/website/topics/crdt/02-contracts.md

 * Lattice of divisors by Watchduck on [Wikimedia Commons](https://commons.wikimedia.org/w/index.php?title=File:Infinite_lattice_of_divisors.svg&oldid=379240153), public domain

 [^footnote-monkey]: Astute readers will observe the weird `configurable: true` property, which I have to add here because technically the property gets overwritten every time you execute the snippet.
+[^footnote-refl]: In a previous version of this episode, this said "must be equal to itself", but as [@indolamine](https://github.com/larsrh/website/issues/315) pointed out, that was not correct.
+We are defining ≤ here, not =, therefore the law should speak about ≤.